 The real break through, so to speak, was when I ordered a predominantly pink dress in my tote.
 That’s right, pink.
 Purple stripes but the stand out color was absolutely pink.
 A playful cotton candy colored pink.
 And just like that very first dress I tried, I was surprised by how much I loved it.
 It was deliciously soft, nicely cut, and incredibly flattering.
 I sent it back but I adored it so much, I rented it a second time and bought it.
 That’s right, all in, I own a pink thing.
 And it’s a dress.
 And it requires a little decorum because it’s just barely knee length with a small slit.
 My friend Kaetlyn told me the dress looked like the Cheshire Cat.
 When I wear the dress, I feel like my smile is just as wide.

 Of course this doesn’t mean I’m whole hog on the pink bandwagon.
 You won’t catch me in a pink gi.
 I won’t be sporting “it’s the female version because we added pink” outerwear or camo.
-I won’t buy pink princess clothes for baby shower.
+I won’t buy pink princess clothes for baby showers.
 But I’ve decided that pink is acceptable in doses.
 Wearing it does not automatically put me in some “typical girl/woman” category.

 The freedom I’ve found in BJJ has let me play with my image.
 I can be sexy, playful, and powerful all at once.
 I’m starting to transform myself and adopt a new image.
 I have been Princess Fuck You, not Princess Charming, for several years.
 Now I’m upping my PFY game.
 Adding a little something to the Princess without sacrificing any of the attitude.